j-morano/contemporary-z/README.md

 1. If no option nor directory or substrings are specified, `cz` prints a numbered list of the most 'frecent' directories to select one of them by introducing its number.
 <!--- the most 'frecent' directories -->

+2. If a directory alias is introduced, `cz` does `cd` to the directory.

-2. If a directory name is introduced, `cz` jumps to the directory (if available) and adds it to the directories database (if it is not already added).
+3. If a directory name is introduced, `cz` jumps to the directory (if available) and adds it to the directories database (if it is not already added).

-3. If a substring or substrings are introduced, `cz` searches in the database for coincidences, and `cd` to the uppermost directory.
+4. If a substring or substrings are introduced, `cz` searches in the database for coincidences, and does `cd` to the uppermost directory.

 <!--- If there is only one coincidence, `cz` accesses the directory directly.
 If there are 2 or more coincidences, `cz` outputs the list, as in the case 1. -->